hphelion/documentation/cli.unix.2.reference.md

 ###Description
 List the volumes attached to servers with the device they are using.
-Optionally, you may filter by specifying the server name or ID on the command line.
+Optionally, filter by specifying the server name or ID on the command line.

 ###Examples
 List all the attached volumes: